Map-Guided Curriculum Domain Adaptation and Uncertainty-Aware Evaluation for Semantic Nighttime Image Segmentation: Map-Guided Curriculum Domain Adaptation

 Once we have the two training sets $\mathcal{D}^{z-1}_{ur}$ (with labels inferred through \eqref{eq:guided:prediction}) and $\mathcal{D}^z_{ls}$, learning $\phi^z$ is performed by optimizing a loss function that involves both datasets:

 where $L(.,.)$ is the cross entropy loss and $\mu$ is a hyper-parameter balancing the contribution of the two datasets.

-In order to leverage the \emph{map} prior at large scale to improve predictions through the guided label refinement defined in \eqref{eq:guided:prediction}, specific aligned datasets need to be compiled.
+In order to leverage the \emph{map} prior at large scale to improve predictions through the guided label refinement defined in \eqref{eq:guided:prediction}, specific aligned training datasets need to be compiled.
 With this aim, we collected the \emph{Dark Zurich} dataset by driving several laps in disjoint areas of Zurich; each lap was driven multiple times during the same day, starting from daytime through twilight to nighttime.
+The recording overhead is moderate compared to the unsupervised setting where only a single nighttime recording would be performed.
 The recordings include GPS readings and are split into three sets: daytime, twilight and nighttime (cf.\ Sec.~\ref{sec:dark:zurich}).
 Since different drives of the same lap correspond to the same route, the camera orientation at a certain point of the lap is similar across all drives.
 We implement the correspondence function $A_{z\rightarrow1}$ that assigns to each image in domain $z$ its daytime counterpart using a GPS-based nearest neighbor assignment, as shown in Fig.~\ref{fig:map:matching:image:warping}\subref{fig:map:matching}.
+Thus, the requirements for the training dataset compared to the unsupervised adaptation case do not significantly restrict the applicability of MGCDA.
 The method presented in Sec.~\ref{sec:mgcda:guidance} carefully handles the effects of misalignment and dynamic objects in paired images.

 The geo-referenced daytime images, along with their semantic pseudo-labels, are used as a new form of map knowledge.
-This map knowledge can be used to enhance standard map data, such as visual landmark features and road markings, for augmented map services.
 We acknowledge that our method uses a very simple map-matching method that may not be sufficient for other tasks.
 However, we show that our learning method is able to benefit from the corresponding map data already.
 Developing and using more sophisticated map-matching algorithms is orthogonal to our learning algorithm.